qburstruby/rammer-3.0.0/README.md

 * token 			: "Returns bearer token to registered third party clients."
 * invalidate_token 	: "Invalidated the issued bearer token."

+To generate a scaffold structure in rammer use the command:

+	$ rammer g/generate scaffold <scaffold_name> <field_name:type>

 ## Wiki Link

 For further details visit our wiki link :